 New knowledge-sharing approaches can engage diverse sectors of society and facilitate opportunities for collaboration and partnership.
-This project sees the expansion of SWIFFT, the Statewide Integrated Flora and Fauna Teams, a freely accessible biodiversity and threatened species network and initiative for community, conservation, education and government.
-The result will be an interoperable knowledge management portal which will feed into a broader information system, Visualising Victoria's Biodiversity.
+This project sees the expansion of Statewide Integrated Flora and Fauna Teams (SWIFFT), a freely accessible network for sharing biodiversity knowledge, observations, projects, current events, ideas and access information from experts in their field.

 Federation University Australia

 Project State Wide Integrated Flora and Fauna Teams (SWIFFT): visualising Victoria’s biodiversity

 |These grants were approved under previous grants policy (2014-2017)|

 |Rural and regional Victoria||Actively involve all rural and regional areas of Victoria and harness the strength of knowledge sharing between scientists and the community|